FAForever/wiki-pages/Development/Mapping/Gaea/Mapwides.md

 title: Creating Map-Wide Assets
 description: A tutorial on the process of creating map-wide assets
 published: true
-date: 2023-12-28T13:48:11.877Z
+date: 2023-12-28T14:46:48.567Z
 tags: gaea, decal, shadow, normal, albedo
 editor: markdown
 dateCreated: 2023-12-22T12:44:57.314Z
 ---

 # Gaea tutorial: Creating map-wide assets in Gaea
 This tutorial focuses on creating map-wide assets in Gaea.
-These tutorial will discuss the creation of custom shadows, map-wide normals, and map-wide albedo decals.
+Here, I will discuss the creation of custom shadows, map-wide normals, and map-wide albedo decals.
 Additionally, this tutorial will explain the two main ways these assets can be applied to your map, and will include a discussion on the newly developed shaders.

 >When specific nodes are referenced, they are highlighted like this: `Node`.
 Specific parameters for these nodes are written like this: `Slope, 30, 90, 0`, to specify a `Slope` node with Parameters 30 (min), 90 (Max), and 0 (Falloff).
 {.is-info}